 Answers to most questions may be found on the website.
 Please read the materials carefully.
 The most up-to-date information is posted to our blog and facebook pages, or sign up for our twitter feed.
-(Links to these addresses may be found under www.theamericanprize.org © 2009-11 The American Prize
+(Links to these addresses may be found on the website.)

-NEWS on our website menu bar.)
 In case you have a question to which you cannot find an answer, please feel free to email the administrator at theamericanprz@aol.com or theamericanprize@gmail.com.